SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Background

 \section{Background}

-As noted in \citet{chiang2024chatbotlmarena}, methods to compute rankings from pairwise comparisons are well-studied in the literature.
-We base our approach on the grounding provided by \citet{chiang2024chatbotlmarena} and \citet{scaleai2025sealshowdown} and apply the Bradley-Terry model \citep{bradleyterry1952rank} to estimate strength coefficients, from which we derive rankings and Elo-like ratings.
+As noted by \citet{chiang2024chatbotlmarena}, computing rankings from pairwise comparisons is well studied.
+Following \citet{chiang2024chatbotlmarena} and \citet{scaleai2025sealshowdown}, we apply the Bradley--Terry (BT) model \citep{bradleyterry1952rank} to estimate strength coefficients, from which we derive rankings and Elo-like ratings.